-Australia - Australia's diverse landscape
+Australia's diverse landscape

 In this lesson pupils learn about the varied landscape of Australia.
 They discover there are different landform regions in Australia, all with different characteristics of physical geography.
 The main activity involves using overlay maps and pupils explore how the landforms and climate relate to each other through answering questions.